rogervanwile/recipe-creator/readme.txt

 * Add link to foodblogkitchens blog to give more information about selecting the right images.

 = 1.2.0 =
 * You now need a license key to fully use the plugin.
-If you don't have one yet please contact support@foodblogkitchen.de
+If you don't have one yet please contact support@howtofoodblog.com
 * We have added a possibility to print the recipes
 * There is now the possibility to upload one Pinterest image per post which will be used in the recipes plugin.